![]() |

-If you write a paper using results obtained with the help of MoFEM, please cite one or more of the following references:
+If you write a paper using results obtained with the help of MoFEM, please cite our publication in The Journal of Open Source Software (follow the link on the badge).

 The current MoFEM version can be identified by Semantic Versioning and Git Commit Id.
-Git Commit Id is unique and points to particular code commit.
-Semantic Versioning is not unique, more than one commits to git repository can have the same version.
+Git Commit Id is unique and points to a particular code commit.
+Semantic Versioning is not unique, more than one commit to the git repository can have the same version.

-First two lines of every executed code which is build with MoFEM library look like that
+The first two lines of every executed code which is built with MoFEM library look like that

 That allows to identify git commit id and human readable MoFEM version.